grantsrb/blotching/readme.md

         effectively contiguous dropout.
 It is kept to complete sequences, however, rather than fully random.

+    "d_model": int
+        the embedding and hidden state dimensionality of the model "n_heads": int
+        the number of attention heads for transformer models "h_mult": int
+        a multiplicative term that determines the hidden dimensionality for all multilayer FFNs in the model.
+    "n_layers": int
+        the number of transformer layers or consecutive lstms used in the model.

+    "model_type": str
+        the class name of the model architecture "digit_embs": bool
+        if true, all numbers consist of individual digit embeddings. false is not currently implemented.
     "posenc_type": str
         the type of positional encodings.
 As of now, valid arguments are "RandPositionalEncoding" and "SinPositionalEncoding"